polygoncoin/OpenSwoole-Microservices/Env.rateLimiting.example.md

 enableRateLimitAtUsersRequestLevel=0    ; Function = Requests & User ID
 ```

-## 🤝 Setting respective Rate Limiting keys to be used as identifier with Function(s) combined
+## 🤝 Setting Rate Limiting keys to be used as identifier with Function(s) combined

 ```ini
 ; Rate limit open traffic (not limited by allowed IPs/CIDR and allowed Rate Limits to users)